grnet/synnefo/docs/install-guide-debian.rst

    # ./build-ca

-The previous will create a ``ca.crt`` file in the directory ``/etc/openvpn/easy-rsa/2.0/keys``.
+The previous will create a ``ca.crt`` file in the directory ``/etc/openvpn/easy-rsa/keys/``.
 Copy this file under ``/usr/local/share/ca-certificates/`` directory and run:

 .. code-block:: console

    # update-ca-certificates

-to update the records.
-You will have to do the following on node2 as well.
+to update the records. *You will have to do the following on node2 as well*.

 Now you can create the keys and sign them with the certificate: